-Work experience forms an integral part of the CEIAG programme at Fulford School with pupils in Year 10 and Year 12 participating in a 1 week work experience placement annually.
+Work experience forms an integral part of the CEIAG programme at Fulford School with pupils in Year 10 and Year 12 participating in a 1-week work experience placement annually.
 The aim of the work experience placement is to enable pupils to experience a meaningful and valuable engagement with an employer, experience the world of work, and develop their employability and transferable skills.
 Fulford School contract with NYBEP to facilitate the arrangement of work experience.
-Pupils take responsibility to find their own work experience placement, this can be done through the use of the NYBEP work experience database, or through family/friend contacts.
+Pupils take responsibility to find their own work experience placement.
 NYBEP complete all the relevant health & safety checks for the chosen placements, the Head of Careers liaises with NYBEP and oversees the management of this process.
 Parents and pupils will be fully informed of the work experience process through the launch presentation.
 The Head of Careers is available to answer any parental queries.
 Pupils receive a Work Experience Information assembly which sets out the procedure for work experience and securing a placement.
 Pupils will complete a Work Experience booklet whilst on their work experience placement.
 Pupils will evaluate the work experience programme upon their return to school.